Tools in Spine are found in the main toolbar:

 1 can be any of the number keys, 0-9.
 The selection can later be recalled by pressing the number key without holding

-cmd.
-Selection groups can greatly speed up posing a skeleton.
-For example, for a humanoid skeleton selection groups can be stored for the torso, head, arms and legs.
+cmd).
+Selection groups can save a lot of time when the same selections are needed often.
+For example, for a humanoid skeleton selection groups could be stored for the torso, head, arms and legs.

 Each transform tool has a numeric display whose values depend on the selected axes.
 New values can be typed and will take effect when enter or tab is pressed.

-Relative values can be entered be starting the number with
+Relative values can be entered by starting the number with

 +, for example

 +123.
 Relative negative values must also start with a plus, for example

 The mouse can be used to change the value by scrolling the mouse wheel while over the number or by dragging up or down.
 Hold

 shift while using the mouse wheel or dragging to adjust the value in smaller increments.

 The arrow keys can be used to change the value for the selected transform tool.
 Hold

 shift while using the arrow keys to adjust the value in smaller increments.